D Library - Free - No account or wallets needed - Safe for children, adults and plants

 Project in 5 Years:

-Researcher teams will be funded by educational department to explore, interview and publish open content on sustainable practices into the Library.
+Researcher teams will be funded by a few educational department to explore, interview and publish open content on sustainable practices into D-Library.

-Countries @ war will start to consider collaborating with each other to find durable safe solution to their problems on the Library - Transform a desert into a rain forest for example…
+Universities @ peace will start to consider collaborating with each other to find durable safe solution to their problems on D-Library - and participating in voting pools to add more open content under the D-Safe label.

 8 Likes